Skip to content

 Your mortgage as a percentage of property value.

-Calculate your loan-to-value (LTV) ratio from mortgage balance and property value.
-Shows ltv percentage and the equity cushion from the values you enter.
+Calculate your loan-to-value (LTV) ratio from mortgage balance and property value — plus the equity cushion you have above the loan.

 What this tool does